Are all friendships meant to last forever? I’ve had to confront this question a few times over the course of my adult life. The answer is no.

 Some friendships fail because you’re not the same person you were when you first met.
 And neither are they.
 Interests, preferences, and even personalities change and evolve.
 When this happens, you might find you no longer have much in common with your best friend from kindergarten.
 There is a Nigerian proverb that says 20 children cannot play together for 20 years.
 People grow apart and, that doesn’t have to be a bad thing.

-Mastering how to end a friendship gives you control over the situation.
-If you don’t face it head-on, you could end up with a messy situation in your hand like a fight where things said can never be taken back.
-Instead, approach things with intention so you don’t hurt their feelings.
+However, ending a friendship doesn’t have to be dramatic or involve hurt feelings.
+There are ways you can end a friendship without hurting their feelings.
+If you’re not honest about what you need to do and face it head-on, you could end up with a messy situation like getting into a fight where things said can never be taken back.
+Instead, approach ending a friendship with intention and kindness so you don’t hurt their feelings.
 Or yours.

 You don’t have to say outrightly that you want the friendship to end.
-But you can drop hints that hopefully, they pick up on.
+But you can drop hints that hopefully, they pick up on your hints.
 This is particularly helpful in co-dependent or one-sided friendships.
 Try making yourself less and less available or around.
 You could say something like “sorry I can’t meet up because I’m going to be busy every weekend for the next 6 months” lol.
 Hopefully, you’re more tactful in your approach.
 If you’re lucky, they get the hint.
 This is also helpful with friends that you generally have fun with but beyond the surface, you know the friendship is toxic and you always feel drained and exploited by their behavior or drama.
 You have to be consistent with making yourself unavailable.
 Don’t keep going back to this friend when you’re bored.
 (That makes you a user and the toxic one).
-Create physical distance over time, and if this doesn’t work, refer to point 2 or 1 above.
+Create physical distance over time, and if this doesn’t work, refer to points one or three.

 Not sure if you’re in a toxic friendship?
 Here are some signs you can look out for.